Table of Contents

 There is a connection hub on the back of the printer which is used to fit the supplied extruder (or extruders).
 In the picture you can see a hub fitted with an E3D Titan extruder.
 This extruder is always mounted into the left slot (seen from behind).
 The Titan extruder connector is placed into the lower right slot of the hub.
 A thick cable placed in the lower left slot leads to the printhead itself.

-Note: The supplied filament sensor should be used for the Titan Extruder only.
-Do not use it with Nimble extruder.
+Note: The supplied filament sensor is intended for use with the Titan extruder, not the FlexPrint extruder.

 Warning: Any manipulation (mounting, connecting or disconnecting) with the hub must be done when the printer is turned off.